3dcitydb/3dcitydb/README.md

 -------------
 We are currently working on a couple of things and functionalities, that are intended to be provided in the future:

+* Support for the Oracle database management system (sponsors or contributors are welcome!)
 * Support for a tool to export visualization data in the form of 3DTiles.
 For that purpose we are currently customizing the third-party Open Source tool [pg2b3dm](https://github.com/Geodan/pg2b3dm) developed by Bert Temme to directly work on the 3DCityDB V5.
 The tool will be provided as a customized